The Communist Manifesto: Rise, 1872–1917

 In the early 1870s, the Manifesto and its authors experienced a revival in fortunes.
 Hobsbawm identifies three reasons for this.
 The first is the leadership role Marx played in the International Workingmen's Association (aka the First International).
-Secondly, Marx also came into much prominence among socialists—and equal notoriety among the authorities—for his support of the Paris Commune of 1871, elucidated in The Civil War in France.
-Lastly, and perhaps most significantly in the popularisation of the Manifesto, was the treason trial of German Social Democratic Party (SPD) leaders.
-During the trial prosecutors read the Manifesto out loud as evidence; this meant that the pamphlet could legally be published in Germany.
-Thus in 1872 Marx and Engels rushed out a new German-language edition, writing a preface that identified that several portions that became outdated in the quarter century since its original publication.
-This edition was also the first time the title was shortened to The Communist Manifesto (Das Kommunistische Manifest), and it became the version the authors based future editions upon.
-Between 1871 and 1873, the Manifesto was published in over nine editions in six languages; on 30 December 1871 it was published in the United States for the first time in Woodhull & Claflin's Weekly of New York City.
-However, by the mid 1870s the Communist Manifesto remained Marx and Engels' only work to be even moderately well-known.
+Second, Marx came into great prominence among socialists—and equal notoriety among the authorities—for his support of the Paris Commune of 1871, elucidated in The Civil War in France.
+Third, and perhaps most significantly was the treason trial of the Social Democratic Workers' Party of Germany (SDAP) leaders.
+During the proceedings, prosecutors read the text of the Manifesto into the court record; this meant that the pamphlet could legally be published in Germany.
+Thus in 1872 Marx and Engels rushed out a new German-language edition.
+In the preface, they acknowledged that while some of the document's details had become dated in the intervening quarter century, "the general principles laid down in the Manifesto are, on the whole, as correct today as ever."
+This edition was the first time the title was shortened to The Communist Manifesto (Das Kommunistische Manifest), and it became the version the authors based future editions upon.
+Between 1871 and 1873, the Manifesto was published in over nine editions in six languages.
+On 30 December 1871, Woodhull & Claflin's Weekly published it in the U.S. for the first time; it was printed in English using the Helen Macfarlane translation.
+By the mid-1870s, however, the Communist Manifesto remained Marx and Engels' only work to be even moderately well-known.

 Over the next forty years, as social-democratic parties rose across Europe and parts of the world, so did the publication of the Manifesto alongside them, in hundreds of editions in thirty languages.
 Marx and Engels wrote a new preface for the 1882 Russian edition, translated by Georgi Plekhanov in Geneva.
 In it they wondered if Russia could directly become a communist society, or if she would become capitalist first like other European countries.
-After Marx's death in 1883, Engels provided the prefaces for five editions between 1888 and 1893.
+After Marx's death in March 1883, Engels provided the prefaces for five editions between 1888 and 1893.
 Among these is the 1888 English edition, translated by Samuel Moore and approved by Engels, who also provided notes throughout the text.
-It has been the standard English-language edition ever since.
+It has become the standard English-language edition ever since.